 How to Fix iPhone 4s Problems If Nothing Else Works

 Those that can’t or don’t want to go that route will want to consider performing a factory reset.
-Factory resets will wipe the iPhone 4s clean though it has worked wonders for devices before.
+Factory resets will wipe the iPhone 4s clean but it could work wonders for your iPhone 4s’ performance.